sun2sh/.github/profile/README.md

 When communicating over HTTP using Beckn APIs, the subscribers need to authenticate themselves to perform transactions with other subscribers.
 Due to the commercial nature of the transactions, every request/callback pair is considered to be a "contract" between two parties.
 Therefore, it is imperative that all requests and callbacks are digitally signed by the sender and subsequently verified by the receiver.

-The complete process is documented [here](https://github.com/ONDC-Official/developer-docs/blob/main/registry/signing-verification.md)
+The complete process is documented [here](https://github.com/ONDC-Official/developer-docs/blob/main/registry/signing-verification.md).
+Some frequently asked questions and answers are compiled [here](https://docs.google.com/document/d/15Dpy02lqtcU9tslyMqaI4UtnD2rtwnjAbn1narO0364/edit?usp=sharing).

 ### Enabled Domains